mozilla/pkipolicy/rootstore/policy.md

         criteria by a competent independent party or parties with access to the details of the subordinate CA’s internal operations.

-11. We consider the criteria for CA operations published in any of the following documents to be acceptable:
-    -   WebTrust ["Principles and Criteria for Certification Authorities 2.0"][WebTrust-2.0] or later and ["WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security – Version 2.0"][WebTrust-BRs] or later (as applicable to SSL certificate issuance) in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-    -   WebTrust ["Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5”][WebTrust-EV] or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-    -   "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or
-        later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic
-        signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
-    -   "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
-    -   “Trust Service Providers practice” in ETSI EN 319 411-1 v1.1.1 or
-        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],
-        specifying a policy or policies appropriate to the trust bit(s) being applied for;
-    -   “Trust Service Providers practice” in ETSI EN 319 411-2 v2.1.1 or
-        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-319-411-2], specifying a
-        policy or policies appropriate to the trust bit(s) being applied for.

-    We reserve the right to accept other criteria in the future.

-12. CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.](https://cabforum.org/baseline-requirements-documents/) In the event of inconsistency between Mozilla’s CA Certificate Policy requirements and the Baseline Requirements, Mozilla’s CA Certificate Policy takes precedence.
-The items listed below will be accepted as reason for not following the Baseline Requirements.
-If you find an inconsistency that is not listed here, notify Mozilla by sending email to certificates@mozilla.org so the item can be considered.
-    -   Mozilla’s CA Certificate Policy defining a competent and independent auditor is a superset of section 8.2 of the Baseline Requirements, and takes precedence over it.

-13. By "competent party" we mean a person or other entity who is authorized to perform audits according to the stated criteria (e.g., by the organization responsible for the criteria or by a relevant government agency) *or* for whom there is sufficient public information available to determine that the party is competent to judge the CA’s conformance to the stated criteria.
-In the latter case the "public information" referred to should include information regarding the party’s
-    -   knowledge of CA-related technical issues such as public key cryptography and related standards;
-    -   experience in performing security-related audits, evaluations, or risk analyses; *and*
-    -   honesty and objectivity.

-14. By "independent party" we mean a person or other entity who is not affiliated with the CA as an employee or director *and* for whom at least one of the following statements is true:
-    -   the party is not financially compensated by the CA;
-    -   the nature and amount of the party’s financial compensation by the CA is publicly disclosed; *or*
-    -   the party is bound by law, government regulation, and/or a professional code of ethics to render an honest and objective judgement regarding the CA.

-15. We reserve the right to designate our own representative(s) to act as the competent independent party or parties described above, should that prove to be necessary and appropriate.
-16. The burden is on the CA to prove that it has met the above requirements.
-However the CA may request a preliminary determination from us regarding the acceptability of the criteria and/or the competent independent party or parties by which it proposes to meet the requirements of this policy.
 17. We rely on publicly disclosed documentation (e.g., in a Certificate Policy and Certification Practice Statement) and publicly disclosed audit statements to ascertain that the above requirements are met.